 Captain Morgan Spiced – 35%

-A light vanilla nose that carries onto the palate.
+Launched in 1982, a light vanilla nose that carries onto the palate.
 A slow start but brings a slight raw vanilla flavour with hints of toffee and cassia spice.
 A rather harsh finish but soon mellows.

 35 ml Captain Morgan Black Label